 Pareto-Secure was one of the three papers presented in the founding issue of Advances in Financial Cryptography .
 As editor, publisher and chief gopher that was an easy decision for me!
 FC++ as it is known for short is a pre-publication drafts circle designed to polish our work before going out to a 'real publication'.

+Abstract.
 The digitally signed receipt, an innovation from financial cryptography, presents a challenge to classical double entry bookkeeping.
 Rather than compete, the two melded together form a stronger system.
 Expanding the usage of accounting into the wider domain of digital cash gives 3 local entries for each of 3 roles, the result of which I call triple entry accounting.

 This system creates bullet proof accounting systems for aggressive uses and users.
 It not only lowers costs by delivering reliable and supported accounting, it makes much stronger governance possible in a way that positively impacts on the future needs of corporate and public accounting.

-A new paper that attempts to meld our ground-breaking digital issuance innovations with classical accountancy.
+An attempt to meld our ground-breaking digital issuance innovations with classical accountancy.
 In Financial Cryptography it is an article of faith that double entry bookkeeping has taken a broadside from the digital certificate, and is expected to sink any year now.
 Instead, I look at how the two can work together and emerge stronger for their contributions.

 Triple Entry Accounting was one (which earnt lots of comments) of the three papers presented in the second issue of Advances in Financial Cryptography .